YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLDBSEQNOMATCH
 -----------------------

-JNLDBSEQNOMATCH, Journal file ffff has beginning region sequence number jjjj but database dddd has region sequence number ssss
+JNLDBSEQNOMATCH, Journal file ffff has beginning region sequence number [jjjj], but database dddd has region sequence number [ssss]

 MUPIP Error: MUPIP JOURNAL ROLLBACK FORWARD has found that journal file ffff has a beginning region sequence number jjjj, but the corresponding database file dddd has a region sequence number ssss.
 This condition may arise due to missing or incorrect journal files, for example, due to a -NOCHAIN specification.